Sana plans are self-funded, which is one of the ways we save employers so much money.

 Our self-funded plans are paid for through level funding to give employers predictable premium costs and limit their risk.

 For small and medium businesses on a budget, consistent cash flow is important.
 Level funding allows employers to pay fixed monthly contributions whether claims are high or low, preventing big claims from throwing off monthly budgets.

 If claims are high, stop-loss insurance steps in.

 If claims are low, the employer will get a rebate check after the end of the plan year.
 Sana gives 100% of any remaining funds back.
 We don't take a cut from it like most other traditional carriers.

-"Max funding" is level funding where, over the course of the year, companies fund up to their maximum liability.
-Companies can feel confident they will not owe anything more than what they pay in their monthly contributions.
-At the end of the year, they may get a rebate check but they won't owe any claims dollars.
+With level funding, companies can feel confident they won't owe anything more than what they pay in their monthly contributions.
+At the end of the year, they may get a rebate check, but they won't owe any money.